Review – Topaz Sharpen AI

 So does using Topaz Sharpen AI give you better results than those found in most editing applications like Adobe Lightroom, Photoshop, CaptureOne, etc?
 If the image was captured with perfect focus, then these applications mentioned will do a great job.
 Where Topaz Sharpen AI really excels is in processing images with –

-- Sharpen Mode – General sharpening when it has not been applied in another application
+- Too Soft – General sharpening when it has not been applied in another application.
+This mode replaces the Sharpen mode in V3.0

-- Stabilize Mode – Softness due to camera shake/movement while taking the shot.
-This is usually due to handheld shots at low shutter speeds
+- Motion Blur – Softness due to camera shake/movement while taking the shot.
+This is usually due to handheld shots at low shutter speeds.
+This mode replaces the Stabilize mode in V3.0

-- Focus Mode – Fine-tuning of focus.
-Where your focus is slightly off with static subjects
+- Out of Focus – Fine-tuning of focus.
+Where your focus is slightly off with static subjects.
+This mode replaces the Focus mode in V3.0

 Applying sharpness to a RAW image is necessary as it has not had any processing done in-camera as opposed to JPEG images (straight out of camera).
 We find that third-party plug-ins (such as Topaz Sharpen AI) seem to provide better results as the plug-in is dedicated to perfecting the results that it’s been designed for.
 They are always far more intuitive than the features that are built into the major editing suites available and give you far more control.
 Several companies are now including AI (Artificial Intelligence) algorithms in their apps.